mmckeaveney/jvm-real-time-metrics-app/README.md

 Then run your docker images using the typical docker run command.
 Now that you have the environment up and running, you can now use the JVM Real Time Metrics System.

-- run mvn spring-boot:run in the jvm-real-time-metrics-app directory.
+- run mvn spring-boot:run in the jvm-real-time-metrics-java directory.
 - Go to localhost:8090 in the browser. (obviously this won't be localhost if cloud hosted)

 You are ready to go!
 Enjoy using the JVM Real Time Metrics System.